 - Run a complete site scan to ensure your website is 100% free of all malware, not just the wp-vcd malware.
 A complete site scan would include your pages and database as well.

 - Using a security plugin like MalCare itself, you can stay protected against not just the wp-VCD attack, but all sorts of hacks such as Brute Force, Pharma Hack, Hack Redirects, etc.

 - Install any one of the popular security plugins that not only run regular automatic malware scans but also keep track of file changes.

 If you are looking for more ways to bulletproof your website, here’s a comprehensive WordPress security guide.

 An infected website doesn’t stop at just affecting your wallet.
 It takes a toll on your emotional well-being as well.
 The entire process of getting the site cleaned is tedious and stressful.
 Whether you are a developer or a marketer or a blogger, it forces you to put aside your core work activities and spend time fixing the site.

 And even though you may haved cleaned the wp-vcd malware, you will need to ensure that your website remains protected in the future.
 Here’s what we suggest –

 - Use an effective WordPress Security Plugin that monitors, alerts and protects your website round the clock.

 - You should also have an efficient WordPress Backup Plugin in place to cover all bases.

-- We also suggest taking appropriate site hardening measures to ensure that your website remains protected from future hack attacks.
+- We also suggest taking appropriate site hardening measures to ensure that your website remains protected from common hack attacks.